Taek-2000/taek.github.io/content/research/_index.md

 <div class="research-page">

 <section class="research-section">
-<h2 class="research-title"><span class="research-number">01</span> Humidity as a Positional Cue for Epidermal Specification in Plants</h2>
+<h2 class="research-title"><span class="research-number">01</span> Humidity as a Positional Cue</h2>

-<p>Plant epidermal identity is developmentally pre-determined through a dedicated epidermal lineage.
-In specific contexts, however, internal cells can be reprogrammed into epidermal cells through transdifferentiation.
+<p>Plant epidermal identity is developmentally determined through a dedicated epidermal lineage.
+Under specific conditions, such as wounding, internal cells can undergo transdifferentiation to acquire an epidermal cell fate(<a href="https://www.nature.com/articles/s41477-025-02028-3" target="_blank" rel="noopener noreferrer">Lee et al., 2025</a>).
 Remarkably, even then, only the outermost cell layer acquires epidermal identity.
 This observation led to the concept of a <em>positional cue</em>, although its nature has remained elusive (<a href="https://pmc.ncbi.nlm.nih.gov/articles/PMC7913478/" target="_blank" rel="noopener noreferrer">Iida and Takada, 2021</a>).</p>

 <p>Our recent work showed that high humidity disrupts the maintenance of epidermal identity.
 This finding suggests that an positional cue is interpreted, at least in part, through a desiccation-associated cue: a cell recognizes that it is no longer in a persistently hydrated internal environment (<a href="https://www.cell.com/cell-reports/fulltext/S2211-1247(25)01479-2" target="_blank" rel="noopener noreferrer">Jeon et al., 2026</a>).
 We are now investigating how plants sense humidity and convert this environmental input into signals that specify epidermal cell fate.</p>
 </section>